lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/file_systems.md

 marie@login$ findmnt -D
 ```

-Optional you can use the `-t`-parameter to specify the fs-type or the `-o`-parameter to alter the
+Optionally, you can use the parameter `-t` to specify the filesystem type or the parameter `-o` to
-output.
+alter the output.

 !!! important